HelenevB/Project-2-SEI66-musicapprevised/readme.md

 * Authorisation for these features
 * Changing password

-Trello was then utilised to keep track of tasks.
+Trello was then used to keep track of tasks.
 Throughout the project, we would have a daily catch-up in the morning to talk through what we had worked on the day before and what task we’d each set ourselves for the day:
 <img src="public/ReadME/trello.png" width="100%">

 After identifying our roles and responsibilities, it was time to start the development process.